jlmolloy/rit-book-club/README.md

 ### Discussion

-Use the discussion area to ask questions or make announcements. **TO DO: Is this useful considering we have a slack channel?**
+Use the discussion area to ask questions or make announcements.

+**TO DO**
+- [ ] Is this useful considering we have a slack channel?

 ###